 Appeal to a housing benefit tribunal

-You can write to your council’s housing benefit office to ask for an appeal at a First-tier tribunal if, for example:
+You can write to your council’s housing benefit department to ask for an appeal at the first-tier tribunal.
+For example, you can do this:

-- the council doesn't change the decision on your housing benefit claim after you ask for a review
+if the council do not change the decision after you ask for a review

-- instead of asking the council to reconsider its decision
+instead of asking the council to reconsider their decision

-Use your council's formal complaints process to complain if you are not satisfied with how the council manages your housing benefit affairs.
+Use your council's complaints process if you’re not satisfied with how your claim or review has been dealt with.

 Find your local council website on GOV.UK and search for the complaints process.

 Complain to the Local Government & Social Care Ombudsman if: